purview-dev/purview-telemetry-sourcegenerator/README.md

 ```

 For more information see the [wiki](https://github.com/purview-dev/purview-telemetry-sourcegenerator/wiki).

+> To see the generated output for the above, sett the [`Generated Output`](https://github.com/purview-dev/purview-telemetry-sourcegenerator/wiki/Generated-Output) page in the wiki.

 Checkout the [.NET Aspire Sample](https://github.com/purview-dev/purview-telemetry-sourcegenerator/tree/main/samples/SampleApp) Project to see the Activities, Logging, and Metrics working with the Aspire Dashboard.